 The Kendall / Homestead Campus Bursar's Offices are responsible for collecting/processing funds related to financial transactions for students, faculty, staff, and administrators.
 Transactions, including fee/obligation collections, paychecks and/or pay advisories and petty cash ($100 or less) are processed.
 Collections are processed through the online system, using cash, check or credit card.

-MAIN 7-1287 / FAX 7-1648 James Nosse, Bursar The North / Hialeah / West Campus Bursar's Offices are responsible for collecting/processing funds related to financial transactions for students, faculty, staff, and administrators.
+MAIN 7-1287 / FAX 7-1648 James Nosse, Bursar The North / Hialeah / MDC-West Bursar's Offices are responsible for collecting/processing funds related to financial transactions for students, faculty, staff, and administrators.
 Transactions, including fee/obligation collections, paychecks and/or pay advisories and petty cash ($100 or less) are processed.
 Collections are processed through the online system, using cash, check, or credit card.

 MAIN 7-3004 / FAX 7-7011 Rosa Ferrer, Bursar